silvio3105/VendorStuff/README.md

 # VENDOR STUFF

-This repo contains vendor stuff(eg., stuff from STM for STM32 MCUs.).
+This repo is collection of vendor MCU related stuff(eg., drivers from STM for STM32).
 I've only collected stuff into one repo so I can use it without configuration tools(eg., STM32CubeMX).
+Unnecessary files are removed.